Where should you set your sights if you were to live in Mexico?

 At the airport, Cancun transfers (shuttles) or vehicle rentals at the airport are your best options.

 Mérida and Progreso each have their own airport, making it convenient for visitors.
-Transferring there or taking a direct flight is preferable, despite the additional expense.

 What is The Internet Like in Mexico?